 Gone will be the time when a Coach bag could be shopped for an affordable $1000 or $500 and below.
 News has it that the brand is shifting positioning from a mass-marketed brand to a luxury bags and accessories retailer.
 Making this move official, Coach has replaced its old talent Reed Krakoff with new Creative Director Stuart Vevers.
-Talking about this new replacement, the brand’s newly appointed CEO Victor Luis says, “We were looking for a seasoned creative director that came from design rooted in making fine products in accessories and ready-to-wear—and someone who was highly collaborative and understands our DNA.”
-Further to that he confirmed that the brand is planning to soon hike its prices for bags, which would be available at $5,000, $2,000, $3,000, in the future.
+Talking about this new replacement, the brand’s newly appointed CEO Victor Luis says, “We were looking for a seasoned creative director that came from design rooted in making fine products in accessories and ready-to-wear—and someone who was highly collaborative and understood our DNA.”
+Further to that he confirmed that the brand is planning to hike soon its prices for bags, which would be available at $5,000, $2,000, $3,000, in the future.

 It seems like from the beginning of the year 2013, Coach has been gradually making a shift in its repositioning strategy.
 This includes its collaborations with renowned designers like Anna Sui and Billy Reid.